elkrien/RebornOS-rice/README.md

 # RebornOS RICE

-You can find here some of my early work that I created during ricing of my daily driver [RebornOS](https://rebornos.org/).
+From fan for orher fans :) - You can find here some of my work that I created during ricing of my daily driver [RebornOS](https://rebornos.org/).
 Repository includes:

 1. Grub themes
 2. Neofetch logo
 3. Wallpapers

+Most of the work is created basing of other project (i.e. Vimix Grub theme).

 ## GRUB THEMES: